RimuEirnarn/SheetStack/README.md

 ### ▶️ Simple Runner

 - Launch your active server directly from the TUI.
+Make sure that you already have Java installed on your system.

 ### 🖥️ Minimalist UI